gpuweb/WSL/Spec/source/index.rst

 as output.
 Fragment shaders accept all four buckets as input, and allow only built-in variables as output.
 Compute shaders only accept built-in variables and resources, and do not allow any output.

+If an entry-point returns a single built-in or stage-out variable, the semantic for that variable must be placed between the function signature and the function's opening ``{`` character.

 Vertex shader stage-out variables and fragment-shader stage-in variables may be qualified with any of the following qualifiers: ``nointerpolation``, ``noperspective``, ``centroid``, or ``sample``. ``nointerpolation`` and ``noperspective`` must not both be specified on the same variable. ``centroid`` and ``sample`` must not